 This course covers intermediate statistics topics with applications to business.
 Students graph, manipulate, and interpret data using statistical methods and Excel.
 Topics include data transformations, single and multiple regression, time series, analysis of variance, and chi-square tests.
 Applications are from the areas of retail, finance, management, and marketing.
-(G2: Mathematics)
+Prerequisite(s): MA 222.